Use of human faeces in traditional medicine: In Chinese medicine

 This book also mentions other healing and beneficial properties attributed to animal and human faeces as a solution to various diseases.
 One writer for the Disgusting Food Museum argued that, since Eastern medicine has drawn much of its foundation from Li Shizhen, the Korean practice was possibly derived from Li's work.

 In Japanese medicine

 Ouryuuto(黄竜湯) appears in a book called Wamiyouruijushou(和名類聚抄), compiled during the Heian period.
 It is written in the scientific name list compiled during the Heian period, and is a medicine to be taken by drying poop, turning it into powder, and then decocting it.

 Also, It appears in volume 3 of the sequel to Yoyakusuchi(用薬須知続編) compiled during the Edo period.

 The name for this is jinchuuoh(人中黄).
 It means roasted poop.

 It emptied the bamboo and filled it with licorice, sealed the entrance with wood, placed it in the toilet, allowed the feces to see into the licorice, and then ate the contents.

 In a book called Kyūmin myōyaku (窮民妙薬), compiled by order of Tokugawa Mitsukuni, it is written that medicines were made from cow poops, cat poops, horse poops, rabbit poops, and child poops.

-In the 21st century, not only as a medicinal herb but also as a simple liquor, elephant poop liquor became so popular that it sold out.